5 Techniques for Dealing with a Devils Advocate Friend

 2) Set Boundaries on Discussions

-Setting boundaries is crucial when dealing with a friend who often plays devil's advocate.
-Establishing clear limits on what topics are open for debate can help maintain a healthy relationship and ensure that conversations remain constructive.
+Setting boundaries is essential when dealing with a devils advocate friend.
+Clear limits on what topics are open for debate help maintain healthy personal relationships and ensure conversations remain constructive.

-Using "I" statements can help in conveying your feelings without sounding accusatory.
-Let your friend know how their constant challenges affect you.
-For instance, say, "I feel overwhelmed when every opinion I share is contested."
+Using "I" statements conveys your feelings without sounding accusatory.
+For example: "I feel uncomfortable when every opinion I share is contested."

 3) Ask for Constructive Input